JustAnotherSoftwareDeveloper/angular-hyper-resource/README.md

 # Angular Hyper Resource

 Hyper Resource is an [angularjs](http://angularjs.org) module that extends Angular's native `$resource` service to work well with Hypermedia APIs using [HAL](http://stateless.co/hal_specification.html).

+This is a One for One clone of the original author's package. **The only thing I changed is converting bower to npm to make it available on the NPM registry**

 ## Installation